 Check the equipment: Ensure that everything is connected and in good condition.
 Verify the AC wall adapter, the power adapter, the charging cable, and the port.
 Uselessness is the result of broken items.
 Allow it to cool: Place your Mac in a cool, open area.

 This post has introduced different troubleshooting tips for fixing the MacBook Pro not charging issue.
-Although you can easily solve your problem via these solutions, you need to protect your Mac battery from extending its life.
-To achieve this goal, just close runaway apps that use too much CPU, regularly update Mac software or consider a replacement if the power-related devices are faulty.
+Although you can quickly solve your problem via these solutions, you must protect your Mac battery from extending its life.
+To achieve this goal, close runaway apps that use too much CPU, regularly update Mac software or consider a replacement if the power-related devices are faulty.